pierreglaser/hpc-tutorial/README.md

 This repository contains simple tutorials to showcase the how `joblib` and `dask`, two `Python` libraries can parallelize `Python` code, both on a single machine and on a distributed computing cluster such as slurm.

-It also contains standalone instruction install the necessary `Python` libraries/development environment.
+It also contains standalone `bash` commands that will install the necessary `Python` libraries/development environment.